 Congress has provided many favorable tax breaks to individuals in recent years.
-The "kiddie tax" is unearned income over \$2,100 for children under age 18 (age 19 if the child does not provide more than one half his/her own support or age 24 for full-time students) is taxed at rates that apply to trusts and estates, not the parents' top rates as it has in years past.
-The rates in 2018 are:
+The "kiddie tax" is unearned income over \$2,200 for children under age 18 (age 19 if the child does not provide more than one half his/her own support or age 24 for full-time students) is taxed at rates that apply to trusts and estates, not the parents' top rates as it has in years past.

-In 2018, children owe no taxes on the first \$1,050 of unearned income and are taxed at their own rate on the next \$1,050.
+In 2021, children owe no taxes on the first \$1,100 of unearned income and are taxed at their own rate on the next \$1,100.
 Original law applied the kiddie tax to children under age 14.
 This permitted children 14 and older to file their own returns, allowing their taxable investment income, such as dividends and interest, to be taxed at rates most likely lower than their parents' top rates.